malayjoshi13/GSoC2022_OligoFinder/README.md

 **Step 1) Extracting text from research papers**

-After cloning the official GitHub repository kf OligoFinder, as the user for the first time runs the extraction_and_BOW.py file, whole text gets extracted from research paper(s) by using textpresso.py and get_paper_content.py scripts, into multiple pairs of format WormBase ID of paper + each sentence of extracted text from paper.
+After cloning the official GitHub repository of OligoFinder, as the user for the first time runs the extraction_and_BOW.py file, whole text gets extracted from research paper(s) by using textpresso.py and get_paper_content.py scripts, into multiple pairs of format WormBase ID of paper + each sentence of extracted text from paper.

 **Step 2) Extracting sequences following structure like of an Oligonucleotide using RegEx rules**